taituo/anna/anna_language.md

 ---

+## Anna as Master Control

+Anna is the control plane.
+Providers are replaceable execution backends under Anna policy.

+That means:

+- Changing provider internals does not change workflow semantics.
+- The abstraction layer remains stable even when engines evolve (Go now, Rust later, mixed runtime, etc.).
+- Agent workflows can evolve themselves only within bounded capability ceilings.
+- LLM integration can be replaced independently as a provider adapter (preferably via CLI wrapper contract).

+This is the key to safe autonomy: the system can iterate, but policy remains above the agent.

+## Runtime Modes

+Anna should run in three modes without forking the language:

+- Single mode: run one flow deterministically and exit.
+- Daemon mode: long-running service with trigger and API support.
+- Multi-HA mode: distributed daemon nodes under shared policy.

+The same `.anna` workflow must execute consistently in all three modes.

+## Access Model (CLI, API, MCP, Chat)

+Anna is not only a CLI.
+Enterprise usage needs multiple access channels:

+- CLI for operators.
+- HTTP API for systems and automation.
+- MCP tools for LLM-native agent interfaces.
+- Chat gateway for human command and approval workflows.

+All channels should map into one control contract so auditing, policy, and replay remain uniform.

+## Kubernetes Optional, Not Required

+Anna can run with Kubernetes, but it must also operate without Kubernetes in edge or small deployments.

+A single-node daemon or VM/container runtime should still be able to talk to master control securely, execute deterministic tasks, and continue with safe fallback policy when disconnected.

+This keeps Anna useful from startup-scale single instance deployments to geo-distributed enterprise fleets.

+---

 ## Milestone

 The ultimate validation of Anna as a language is self-improvement: an Anna workflow that enhances Anna itself.